MicrosoftDocs/patterns-practices/patterns-practices/reference/mspp-regions-behaviors-namespace.md

 Behavior that removes the RegionManager attached property of all the views in a region once the RegionManager property of a region becomes null.
 This is useful when removing views with nested regions, to ensure these nested regions get removed from the RegionManager as well.
 <div>
 <h2 id="remarks">Remarks</h2>
-<span id="remarksToggle"></span> This behavior does not apply by default.
+ This behavior does not apply by default.
 In order to activate it, the ClearChildViews attached property must be set to True in the view containing the affected child regions.
 </div>
 </div></td>
 </tr>